HOW TO BUY BIKES ONLINE IN 2020

 Canyon has separated itself from these smaller bike companies with successful product, marketing, sponsorship, and financing strategies that have resulted in their rapid expansion and significant market share.
 Other direct-to-consumer bike brands are mostly custom, niche or far smaller regional providers.

-The third category of bikes falls somewhere between those that go through distribution and are sold direct-to-consumer.
+The third category of places where you can buy bikes online falls somewhere between those that go through distribution and are sold direct-to-consumer.
 These bikes are made for, branded by, and sold through online bike stores with no distributor between the bike maker and store.

 They are sold at a price point below that of the better-known, brand name bikes equipped with the same groupset and component specifications.
 While I expect there are some good bikes and values in this category of bikes, I have no way to compare them so haven’t added them to my list of suggestions.